nodeshift/nodejs-reference-architecture/docs/development/building-good-containers.md

 [Tini](https://github.com/krallin/tini) is a process manager some of our teams have used successefully.

-## Avoid npm start

-npm scripts don't pass OS signals to the Node.js application which can result in problems with signal handling and shutdown.

 ## Manage scaling outside of the container

 Avoid using the cluster module and processes managers inside of the